 Responsibilities: Biodiversity Scholars are expected to present at the CBio Annual Research Symposium beginning in their 2nd academic year and are expected to be an active part of the CBio community.
 Continued access to Biodiversity Scholars research funds will require continuous enrollment, good academic standing, and approval of the CBio Director.

 Eligibility: Applicants to the Department of Biological Sciences PhD program whose research is directly relevant to biodiversity science and/or education are eligible to apply.
 A CBio faculty member must serve as the major advisor (primary mentor).
-Biodiversity Scholars remain eligible for the Van Vleet Fellowship.
+Biodiversity Scholars remain eligible for the Van Vleet Fellowship and the First Generation PhD Fellowship.

 How to Apply: Applicants must send a CV (no length restriction), and a cover letter (up to 3 pages single spaced) to firstname.lastname@example.org.
 These two items are unique to the Biodiversity Scholars Program, and, along with an application to the Department of Biological Sciences PhD program (this should be submitted to the department and not to CBio), constitute the application.
 The cover letter sent to CBio must explicitly address the following question/prompt: What roles do you see for research and education in addressing the biodiversity crisis?
 Applicants must identify in their cover letter a CBio faculty member who has agreed to serve as their prospective major advisor.
 Fall 2020 award applications are due by 5pm on January 31, 2020.
 Applicants admitted for the Spring semester of 2020 may also apply to be a Biodiversity Scholar, with the same deadline.